How Long is the Unlawful Detainer Process in Florida?

 The Unlawful Detainer Process in Florida

 1. Filing Complaint.
 Unlike an Eviction, the Process does not require the Homeowner to give notice.
-Without this requirement, it can begin immediately.
+Therefore, it can be filed immediately.

 2. Responding to Complaint.
-If they respond, the case will be set for Mediation.
+If they respond, the case may be set for Mediation.
 This allows the parties an opportunity to settle.
 If they reach an agreement, the case will be dismissed.
-This is a way to resolve these types of cases.
+On the other hand, a Court may find that the response as legally insufficient.
+As a result, if the Homeowner files a Motion to Strike, the response may be stricken.
+If the response is stricken, a Default will be entered.
+Courts usually will not give the Individual another chance to respond.

 3. Fail to Respond.
 A default will be entered.
 This prevents a person from filing an Answer.